rachelesmee/website/foss4guk2022local/worcester.md

 [<img src="images/ASTUN_LOGO.jpg" width="300" align="middle">](https://www.astuntechnology.com)

 ### Call for talks

-The call for talks in Worcester is [now open](https://forms.gle/HfBkq5LSrDpCfp4G9), and will close on Fri 14th Oct 2022 - please get your proposal in *now* so we can complete the programme below!
+The Call for Talks is now closed.
+We will be in touch soon confirming if your talk has been accepted.

 For more details see [here](https://uk.osgeo.org/foss4guk2022local/index.html#call-for-talks).

 ### Location & Travel
 [New Road Events](https://www.openstreetmap.org/#map=19/52.18923/-2.22680)<br>